marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

   </div>
 </p>

+Before you continue, use this data to learn how many years of your life will be spent on your phone:

+{% render "partials/life-calculator.liquid" i18n: i18n, page: page %}

 Built-in timers are convenient but can be easy to bypass; the button to extend the timer is so easy to tap!
 Additional options like Focus Mode, Bedtime or Sleep Mode, or Do Not Disturb can enhance effectiveness.
 Experiment with them to see what works best for your usage patterns: ADHD, doomscrolling, unlocking your phone too frequently, or procrastinating.

 ### Advanced Built-In Screen Time Features